Adam-Norberg/LC_SCP106/README.md

 ### Walk through doors
 - SCP-106 should, similar to in Containment Breach, be able to pass through solid objects such as doors without having to open them.
 - Possible configuration option to allow locked doors & blast doors.

-### Stunning SCP-106 during a kill animation saves the player being killed.
-- Should work for the general kill animation (Grabbing the player).

 ### Allow SCP-106 to leave the factory
 - Add a config option so that SCP also becomes an outside enemy.